Trump rails against charges in post-arraignment speech at Mar-a-Lago

 “It’s an insult to our country,” he added, “and the world is already laughing at us.”

-Trump’s remarks before a friendly crowd that included allies like Rep. Marjorie Taylor Greene (R-Ga.) came just after he returned to Florida from New York, where he pleaded not guilty to 34 felony counts, including falsifying business records and conspiracy in connection to multiple hush-money payments.
+Trump’s remarks before a friendly crowd that included allies such as Rep. Marjorie Taylor Greene (R-Ga.) came just after he returned to Florida from New York, where he pleaded not guilty to 34 felony counts, including falsifying business records and conspiracy in connection to multiple hush money payments.

 Trump’s indictment has been expected.
 Law enforcement officials in Manhattan offered him the opportunity last month to testify before the grand jury looking into the matter, signaling charges were likely.
 That was followed by Trump wrongly predicting that he would be arrested.

-In particular, he attacked special counsel Jack Smith, who’s investigating Trump’s efforts to subvert the 2020 presidential election, accusing him of “threatening” his allies with jail time in order to force them to cooperate with his inquiry.
+In particular, he attacked special counsel Jack Smith, who’s investigating his efforts to subvert the 2020 presidential election, accusing Smith of “threatening” his allies with jail time in order to force them to cooperate with his inquiry.

 “That’s the country in which we live in, however, right now.”

-He also defended his handling of classified documents he took with him upon leaving the White House in 2020, saying he took the documents “in good faith” and was being treated unfairly by the National Archives and Records Administration (NARA).
+He also defended his handling of classified documents he took with him upon leaving the White House in 2021, saying he took the documents “in good faith” and was being treated unfairly by the National Archives and Records Administration.

 He also rehashed older grievances, mentioning the FBI’s investigation into former Secretary of State Hillary Clinton’s use of a private email server during her tenure as the nation’s top diplomat and bringing up his two impeachments.